ManosMorf97/First-CS-Project/README.md

 Product class in an abstract class. &nbsp;
 Device_Product and CD_Product inherit the Product class. &nbsp;
 Movie and Game classes inherit the CD_Product. &nbsp;
-Mobile_Phone and Caming_COnsole inherit the Device_Product.
+Mobile_Phone and Caming_COnsole inherit the DeviceProduct.